Aider-AI/aider/docs/install.md

 Here are
 [instructions for installing git in various environments](https://github.com/git-guides/install-git).

+## You are done!

+The rest of these install steps are completely options.

 ## Install universal ctags (optional)

 Aider does not require ctags, and will operate just fine without it.